Last Updated on February 3, 2023

 My adopted mother made this wonderful Grapefruit Pecan Salad for a fancy dinner one night and everyone loved it.
 It’s a great accompaniment to a grilled steak.

 Helen Reeves Pearson didn’t adopt me, I adopted her.
-She was a wonderful cook, and a lot of my family’s favorites, I got from her.
+She was a wonderful cook, and I got many of my family’s favorites from her.

 Using Fresh Grapefruit